[Updated] Everything you need to know about notes, notetaking and organizing notes in TradesViz trading journal v2.0

 By TradesViz in How-To

-A lot of upgrades to how notes are handled were added to TradesViz, but we did not change the core features of note-taking on the notes tab as this is still one of the main features that users like in TradesViz.
+Many upgrades to how notes are handled were added to TradesViz, but we did not change the core features of note-taking on the notes tab as this is still one of the main features that users like in TradesViz.

 About a year ago, we introduced an automated notes-merging feature where users can enter notes while trading, and these notes will be automatically merged with the trades made during the time of writing the note when the next import happens.
 Since most users have moved towards automated import of trades, this makes the entire journaling process seamless with almost no need to do any "post" trading manual journal writing process.